Pobek/restonic/README.md

 ## Todo

+### logging

+- [ ] Implement a logging mechanism.

 ### config.py

-- [x] Refactor the configuration file to be able to have multiple datapowers from multiple environments
+- [x] Refactor the configuration file to be able to have multiple datapowers from multiple environments.
-- [x] Create a function that returns an organized list of datapowers from the configuration file for an easy use in commands
+- [x] Create a function that returns an organized list of datapowers from the configuration file for an easy use in commands.

 ### commands

 - [x] Add an option to specify which datapower apply the command to.
 For example: when the option '--machine' is used, check if the given value exists within the configuration as a datapower.
 In case the given value is 'all', apply the command to all of the datapowers from the configuration file.If the given value isnt a datapower or the word 'all', return an error message.
+- [ ] Remove not-needed prints.
 - [ ] Pass config object as context variable and not as Gloal variable.
 - [x] Add a command for manipulating files on the datapower - (filestore_commands.py).
 - [ ] For each command-set, have them implement an 'export' & 'import' option.